jayachandradora/Kafka/Kafka.md

 	*	configuration informations.
 	*	Health status of each broker.
 *	it is used for the controller election within kafka cluster.

+###	Features of kafka:

+Apache Kafka offers a rich set of features that make it a popular choice for building real-time streaming data pipelines, event-driven architectures, and distributed messaging systems.
+Here are some key features of Kafka:

+1. Distributed Messaging: Kafka is designed as a distributed system, allowing it to scale horizontally across multiple servers (brokers) to handle large volumes of data and high message throughput.
+2. Fault Tolerance: Kafka provides fault tolerance through data replication.
+Each message is replicated across multiple brokers, ensuring data durability and availability even in the event of broker failures.
+3. High Throughput and Low Latency: Kafka is optimized for high-throughput, low-latency message delivery.
+It can handle millions of messages per second and provides consistent performance even under heavy load.
+4. Scalability: Kafka scales easily by adding more brokers to the cluster.
+It supports dynamic partition rebalancing and leader election, allowing it to distribute data and processing load across the cluster efficiently.
+5. Pub-Sub Messaging: Kafka supports a publish-subscribe messaging model, allowing producers to publish messages to topics, and consumers to subscribe to topics and receive messages in real-time.
+6. Streaming Data Processing: Kafka includes a Streams API that enables real-time stream processing of data.
+Developers can build applications that consume, process, and transform data from Kafka topics in real-time, enabling a wide range of use cases such as real-time analytics, ETL (Extract, Transform, Load), and event-driven microservices.
+7. Exactly-Once Semantics: Kafka provides support for exactly-once message delivery semantics, ensuring that messages are processed exactly once, even in the presence of failures or retries.
+This feature is crucial for maintaining data consistency and integrity in mission-critical applications.
+8. Retention and Compaction: Kafka allows users to configure retention policies for topics, specifying how long messages should be retained in the log.
+It also supports log compaction, which retains only the latest value for each key in a topic, making it suitable for maintaining the current state of a dataset.
+9	Security: Kafka provides robust security features, including SSL/TLS encryption for data in transit, authentication and authorization mechanisms for controlling access to topics, and integration with external authentication providers such as LDAP or Kerberos.
+10. Monitoring and Management: Kafka includes tools and APIs for monitoring cluster health, performance, and resource utilization.
+It also provides administrative interfaces for managing topics, partitions, and configurations.

 ![image](https://github.com/jayachandradora/Kafka/assets/115500959/7be37c8e-0e18-4fb5-8ebf-fb6b3c192070)